druid-io/druid-io.github.io/druid-powered.md

 Youku Tudou employs Druid for real-time advertising analysis of huge volumes of data.

+## Youzan

+China Youzan is a SaaS company which principally engaged in retail science and technology.
+We use Druid for business intelligence (BI) analytics and application performance management (APM) metrics

 ## ZeroX

 [ZeroX](https://zero-x.co/) is a data analytics company that provides cloud hosted and privately managed Druid clusters.